eashanhatti/peridot/README.md

 An experimental language for exploring the practical applications of two level type theory.

-Discussion takes place on the [r/ProgrammingLanguages Discord server](https://discord.gg/jFZ8JyUNtn) - #peridot.
+Discussion takes place on the [r/ProgrammingLanguages Discord server](https://discord.gg/jFZ8JyUNtn) in the #peridot channel.

 ### References and Inspiration